Kali Besar: History

 There used to be various buildings along the Kali Besar in the VOC era, such as warehouses, private settlements, churches and markets.
 Some of the existing markets in the Kali Besar include Vegetable Market, Banana Market, Chicken Market and Rice Market.
-Many of the buildings located along Kali Besar Barat street and Kali Besar Timur street are in European architecture and are built in the 19th century, including old buildings, offices and warehouses.
-The existence of these buildings form a historic neighborhood that becomes a tourism attraction, especially for recreational tourists who want to enjoy the atmosphere of "Old Town".
+Many of the buildings located along Kali Besar Barat street and Kali Besar Timur street are of European architecture and were built in the 19th century, including old buildings, offices and warehouses.
+The existence of these buildings form a historic neighborhood that became a tourist attraction, especially for recreational tourists who want to enjoy the atmosphere of "Old Town".

 Kali Besar was the center of economy and trading of VOC where there were buildings for the manufacture and repair of ships as well as for the laborers or slaves to work.
 Kali Besar was seen as an elite residential area in the early 18th century and later transformed to become the central area of offices for international trading.
 One example is The Red Store building.
 Many houses of Chinese immigrants were once built around the area, but many later burned down during the 1740 Batavia pogrom.

 Kali Besar has several times changed its function, after the Ciliwung straightening in 1632, where small ships could bring goods from the sea and from the hinterland to the port.
 Since 1870, a growing number of commercial companies appeared in Kali Besar, and became the central area of offices of international commerce until the 1960s.